Voting machines are in the news

 possibility that our election outcomes will express the will of the people.

-because many states and counties prevented citizens from
+All states and counties prevented observers from

-unobserved and invisible procedures -- electronic
+Were these unobserved and invisible procedures accurate?

-Widespread charges of fraud are still circulating on the internet.
+Widespread charges of fraud are still circulating on the internet

-given the intentional use of unverifiable computerized election systems
+given the intentional use of unverifiable computerized election systems,

-The suspicions are realistic, given
+Suspicions are realistic, given

 the widespread secrecy surrounding